chipsalliance/chisel/README.md

 This will walk you through installing Chisel and its dependencies:
 - [sbt](http://www.scala-sbt.org/), which is the preferred Scala build system and what Chisel uses.
 - [Firrtl](https://github.com/ucb-bar/firrtl), which compiles Chisel's IR down to Verilog.
-  If you're building from a release branch of chisel3, separate installation of Firrtl is no longer required: the required jar will be automatically downloaded by sbt.
+  If you're building from a release branch of Chisel3, separate installation of Firrtl is no longer required: the required jar will be automatically downloaded by sbt.
-  If you're building chisel3 from the master branch, you'll need to follow the directions on the [firrtl project](https://github.com/ucb-bar/firrtl) to publish a local copy of the required jar.
+  If you're building chisel3 from the master branch, you'll need to follow the directions on the [Firrtl repository](https://github.com/ucb-bar/firrtl) to publish a local copy of the required jar.
 - [Verilator](http://www.veripool.org/wiki/verilator), which compiles Verilog down to C++ for simulation.
   The included unit testing infrastructure uses this.